oneeve8/kobble-data/content/How to Pray the Rosary.md

 #### Prayers of the Holy Rosary
 #### The Hail Mary:

-Hail Mary, full of grace
+Hail Mary, full of grace,
 The lord is with thee.
 Blessed art thou among women,
 And blessed is the fruit of thy womb, Jesus.